ellis-matthew4/XDL/README.md

   4. The display system

+Upcoming features:

+  1. New "Scene" and "Backdrop" keywords, for scripts and constants respectively

+  2. Animation handlers and a "with" keyword for use with "Scene", "Show", and "Hide" statements

 Things that might be worked on:

   1. Creating an optional run-time transpiler in GDScript so SukiGD files can be used directly instead